Karthikeya108/AdvancedObjectDetection/README.md

 http://www.cvlibs.net/datasets/kitti/eval_object.php?obj_benchmark=3d

 The dataset can be used to detect various objects in the street while driving in a city.
-Namely, other vehicles, pedestrains, cyclists, traffic light etc.
+Namely, other vehicles, pedestrains, cyclists, traffic light etc. The dataset also provides labels in the form of 3d bounding boxes for the training dataset, which one can use for training a model.

 ### **Camera image processing and 2D object detection**